-Nitrate is a naturally occurring molecule which contains 3 oxygen atoms surrounding a central nitrogen atom.
+Nitrate is a naturally occurring ion which contains 3 oxygen atoms surrounding a central nitrogen atom.
 Nitrate is formed naturally by bacterial nitrogen fixation and is therefore found in soils, effluents and surface waters.
 Nitrate is also produced artificially on a commercial scale, used as a preservative in cured meats and, due to its high solubility and biodegradability, as a carrier for other nutrients in fertilizers.

 The overuse of nitrate-based fertilizers, natural and artificial, in this past century has resulted in an abundant amount of nitrate in top soils, which is then transported into the water table via infiltration.
 High concentrations of nitrate in drinking water can be toxic (10mg/L or higher EPA, 2018), starving blood of oxygen via methemoglobinemia.

 Furthermore, high levels of nitrate in surface waters will cause an overstimulation of algal growth.
 These algal blooms block sunlight and create anoxic zones (very low concentrations of dissolved oxygen) which create an uninhabitable environment for marine life.
 Eutrophication can have large negative impacts on marine and fishery industries.

 Altabet, M.A. and L. I. Wassenaar.
 New Chemical methods for the precise determination of nitrate isotopic composition Presented at Chemical Oceanography at the 86th annual Gordon Research Conference; 2017 July, 23-28; Colby-Sawyer College, New London, NH.